SanPen/GridCal/README.md

 GridCal has dual structure to handle legacy cases (snapshot), as well as cases with many variations (time series)

 - A **snapshot** is the grid for a particular moment in time.
-  This includes the infrastructure plus the variable values of that infraestructure such as the load, the generation, the rating, etc.
+  This includes the infrastructure plus the variable values of that infrastructure such as the load, the generation, the rating, etc.

 - The **time series** record the variations of the magnitudes that can vary.
-These are aplied along with the infrastructure definition.
+These are applied along with the infrastructure definition.

 In GridCal, the inputs do not get modified by the simulation results.
-This very important concept, helps maintaining the independence of the inputs and outputs, allowing the replicability of the results.
+This very important concept, helps to maintain the independence of the inputs and outputs, allowing the replicability of the results.
-This key feature is not true for other open-source of comercial programs.
+This key feature is not true for other open-source of commercial programs.

 A snapshot or any point of the time series, may be compiled to a `NumericalCircuit`.
 This object holds the numerical arrays and matrices of a time step, ready for the numerical methods.